Tales of Corsica series Book 2

-The Corsican Widow is my latest Corsica novel.
+The Corsican Widow is my latest Corsica novel, published in May 2018.
 Like The House at Zaronza, it’s based on a true tale.
-The novel also takes place in the village of Zaronza (invented name) on the Mediterranean island of Corsica, and in Marseille, France.
+The novel takes place in the same house in the village of Zaronza (an invented name) on the Mediterranean island of Corsica, and in Marseille, France.

 Corsica has always been a male-dominated society.
 Women had limited life choices and suffered harsh penalties if they transgressed the island’s rigid moral code – as Valeria does.
 She has to struggle in order to influence her own destiny.

 *Disclosure: If you buy books linked to my site, I may earn a commission from Bookshop.org, whose fees support independent bookshops

 Praise for The Corsican Widow

 “This book would be a perfect read for those who enjoy historical fiction where the real trials of life in a different era are expertly woven around love and emotions that have changed little over the years.”
 The French Village Diaries

 “Well-researched historical detail, descriptive settings and skilled characterisation.
 I highly recommend this beautifully-written and engaging story.”
 BookMuse

 “This is a good story, and…in the best historical novel tradition, a meaningful way of learning more about Corsica’s troubled history.”
 Discovering Diamonds

 “The rugged, often starkly sublime colour of the island [is] beautifully portrayed.
 A well written and easy read.”
 Tripfiction

 Copyright © Vanessa Couchman 2018, all rights reserved